 use and program advanced software for various visualisation techniques.

+Scientific Visualisation is an area concerned with the visualisation of large and complex data sets, where the data might come from experiments or computations.
+Visualisation is a way, in many cases the only possible way, to achieve insight and knowledge.
 Discrete models.
 Volume rendering: ray-tracing, splatting, texture based.
 Isosurface reconstruction.
 Transformation of discrete volume data to polygonal representations.
 Mesh topologies and mesh simplification.
 Visualisation techniques.
 Visual aspects based on perception.
 Particle rendering.
 Algorithms for programmable graphics hardware.
 Applied visualisation.
 The course includes projects such as programming in VTK (the Visualisation Toolkit).

 Lectures, laboratory work and compulsory assignments.

 Written examination at the end of the course.
 Passed laboratory course and approved compulsory assignments are also required.